 2. Lymphostasis, elephantiasis.

-Phlegmon - acute diffuse inflammation of the cellular tissue, which does not tend to delimit.
+Phlegmon – acute diffuse inflammation of the tissue, with no tendency to demarcate.

 By localization: